-Some of the most common causes of neck injuries that we have helped our clients with include the following:
+Some of the most common causes of neck injuries include the following:

 Car and other road accidents – road traffic accidents, and car accidents in particular, are a major source of neck injury claims, with the most commonly known injury being whiplash.
 When vehicles collide, even at relatively low speeds, the force of the impact often causes a person’s head and neck to be thrust backwards and forwards in a sudden jerking motion.
 This causes the hyperextension of the muscles and ligaments in the neck, and can even result in fractured or broken bones.

 Criminal injuries and attacks – suffering a sudden and unexpected blow to the head is another cause of neck injuries.
 This can cause particularly serious head and neck injuries when a person is punched or attacked with an object and they hit their head on the floor.

 Accidents at work – there are many different situations at work that may result in an employee suffering from a neck injury.
 This can include slipping on a wet floor or tripping over cables in an office environment.
 Being hit by a falling object in a factory or warehouse.
 Neck injuries can also be caused by repetitive work where inadequate training has been provided or unsafe work practices have been adopted.